Knowledge Bases

 Key Features

-Document storage for various file types
+Document storage for various file types (PDFs, Word docs, CSV, JSON, XML, HTML)

-Text content management for quick additions
+Text content management for quick manual additions

 Contextual knowledge that enhances AI capabilities

-Searchable information that can be accessed throughout workflows
+Searchable information accessible throughout workflows

-Customizable configuration to optimize information retrieval
+Advanced configuration options to optimize information retrieval

 How to Add Knowledge Base Actions